AlekseiIvanovI/e-commerce/README.md

 Feel free to customize and modify this README file according to your specific project requirements and add any additional sections or information as needed.
 ```

 You can copy and paste the above markdown content into your README.md file on GitHub.
+Don't forget to replace `https://your-website-url` in the Live Demo section with the actual URL of your deployed website.